 The Senior Staff of the Government Affairs Institute consists of individuals strongly committed to teaching, with academic backgrounds in political science, public administration, history, and economics.
 Most have taught extensively at the university level, and all are experienced observers of Congress who spend much of their time on Capitol Hill.

 LaJuan began with GAI in 2001.
 She works closely with course participants and provides support to fellow colleagues.
 LaJuan responds to inquiries about the Institute and its offerings, and coordinates all materials used in courses on the Hill.
 She attended Montgomery College in Takoma Park and Prince George’s Community College, and holds a degree in business administration.

 A graduate of American University with a degree in business, Meg manages GAI’s finances and human resources.
 She joined the Institute in 2001.

 Katina Slavkova | Educational Programs Manager & Certificate Program Director

 Katina joined the Government Affairs Institute in February 2008 as Educational Programs Coordinator.
-Over the course of the nine years that she has been with GAI, Katina has taken on many different responsibilities by advancing to her current roles as the Director of the Certificate in Legislative Studies program and a Fellow position that is part of the core teaching faculty at the Institute.
-In her teaching capacity, she focuses and specializes in congressional intelligence oversight, national security and defense budget issues.
+Over the course of the ten years that she has been with GAI, Katina has taken on many different responsibilities by advancing to her current roles as the Director of the Certificate in Legislative Studies program and a Fellow position that is part of the core teaching faculty at the Institute.
+In her teaching capacity, she focuses and specializes in congressional intelligence oversight and national security issues.
 She has led and conducted numerous tailored courses on Capitol Hill for senior NSA officials and additionally teaches a research seminar on Congress and Intelligence Policy as part of the certificate program curriculum.

 She also closely works with and supports the Director and Senior Fellows at GAI and contributes articles to GAI’s newsletter and blog.
 She has MA degree in international relations and BA degree in psychology.